Contents

 The GAF platform is a professional governance tool intended for adults in governance roles (governors, trustees, clerks, headteachers, and governance professionals).
 It is not directed at or intended for use by children under the age of 18.

 We do not knowingly collect personal data from anyone under 18.
-If you believe a child has submitted data through the platform, please contact us via the website contact form and we will delete it promptly.
+If you believe a child has submitted data through the School Governance Assurance Framework, please contact us via the website contact form and we will delete it promptly.

 The platform must not be used to collect, enter, or store personal data about pupils.
 Assessment responses should relate to board-level governance processes, not to individual children or staff.